HVAC Training Schools in Oregon – Degrees & Certification

 The apprenticeship includes courses in electrical theory, electronics, electrical wiring for the trades, introduction to advanced technology, blueprint reading, geometry, and trigonometry.

-The AAS degree program is made up of 90 credits including courses such as electrical systems installation methods, limited voltage electrical circuits, limited voltage cabling, electrical theory, and HVAC systems.
+The AAS degree program comprises 90 credits, including courses such as electrical systems installation methods, limited voltage electrical circuits, limited voltage cabling, electrical theory, and HVAC systems.

 • Location: Eugene, OR